-I will be covering end to end SCCM DB migration topic in this post.
-For detailed steps on how to install a SQL Server 2017 and the industry best practice is described in my previous post.
+I will be covering end-to-end SCCM DB migration topics in this post.
+Detailed steps on how to install a SQL Server 2017 and the industry best practices are described in my previous post.

 This is a continuation of my series of the post The Complete Guide for SCCM Server Migration.

 - The Complete Guide for SCCM Server Migration Part 1 – SQL 2017 -SCCM SQL Server 2017 Installation and best practices